sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-overview/pi-ocs-architecture.md

 # PI to OCS architecture

 PI to OCS enables you to connect and transfer your on-prem data to OCS from one PI Data Archive and one optional Asset Framework (AF) server using one PI to OCS Agent.
-The PI to OCS Agent creates and sends a transfer that contains the requested PI point data (metadata and PI events) and assets (AF elements and attributes) to OCS. <!--What else do we want to say here?-->
+The PI to OCS Agent creates and sends a transfer that contains the requested PI point data (metadata and PI events) and assets (AF elements and attributes) to OCS.

 ![ ](../..\images\pi-ocs-architecture.png)